mhebrado20/404-Team28-GroupRepo/Matthew/README.txt

 # TODO implement a main .py that executes all of these functions

+Important* If using pc or pi as host computer make sure the dependencies in requirements.txt are installed do this by navigating to the directory of requirements.txt and running the following command

+py -m pip install -r requirements.txt (windows cmd)

 How to use:
 1) Navigate to the directory that has audio files that need to be converted to WAV and run the ConvertToWav.py from the root directory